-These projections suggest conditions for these species may be considerably challenged as the century unfolds, especially if we do nothing to mitigate the climate trends already evident.
+These are based on models that assume a continuation of the current trend of increasing atmospheric carbon dioxide emissions with high tree viability indicated in red, low viability in green and absence in areas without color.
+These projections suggest conditions for this species may be less favorable than currently - meaning timber activities in the district relying on this species could be severely challenged as the century unfolds, especially if we do nothing to mitigate the climate trends already evident.
 Additionally, large fires could become more common in Western Oregon forests.
-Estimates increase in regional forest area burned range between 180% and 300% by the end of the century, depending on the climate scenario and estimation method examined (Dello and Mote 2010).
-Given the ability of many Oregon forests to store carbon (Hudiburg et al. 2009), it is critical that climatic conditions not diverge such that these important species are compromised.
+Estimates increase in regional forest area burned ranges between 180% and 300% by the end of the century, depending on the climate scenario and estimation method examined (Dello and Mote 2010).

 Furthermore, given the ability of many Oregon forests to store carbon (Hudiburg et al. 2009; Law et al. 2018), it is critical that climatic conditions not diverge such that these important species are compromised.
-Halofsky et al. (2016) discuss the potential and disturbing impacts of climate change of SW Oregon's forests.
+Halofsky et al. (2016) discuss the potential and disturbing impacts of climate change on SW Oregon's forests.